chaos-polymtl/lethe/doc/source/tools/pointwise/pointwise.rst

 Few geometries are nice convex quadrilaterals.
 Concave shapes generally lead to low-quality meshes.
 It is therefore ideal to separate the geometry into trapezoidal or rectangular sections that will facilitate the meshing process.
 This is exactly the purpose of the last two created connectors.
 Separating the weird elbow into squares will improve the overall quality of the generated mesh.

-The subsequent step involves dividing the long connectors positioned on the top and left sides to ensure their contribution is limited to the meshing of a single subsection of the geometry.
+The subsequent step involves dividing the top and left long connectors.
+This is done to ensure they do not interfere with the meshing of the other regions.

 - Select the top connector and go to the option **Edit** and **Split** at the top of the page.
 Enter 50 in the **Percent of Length** to split the connector in half.
 Repeat the same process for the left connector.
 Without this step, the meshing process is impossible.